 I imagine I’m being too prideful.
 More sensible women would toast their good fortune with a cosmo and let him run wild in his new domain.
 But I think women our age are somewhat sensitive about being replaced so easily, and my time in the kitchen is intertwined intimately with my essence as a mother.
 Of course marriage roles evolve over time: I get that.
 But this is a fundamental change to my identity.
 To feel inept or eclipsed tarnishes my historic assessment of my mothering skills in a small but significant way.

-But I guess I can console myself by stuffing my face with the seared scallops and cauliflower-parsnip puree that Andrew makes so well.
+But I guess I can console myself by stuffing my face with the seared scallops and cauliflower-parsnip puree that Henry makes so well.
 That thought makes me feel better already.